 There are many other factors causing sleepless nights for you and your baby: room temperature (babies keep on waking up if feel hot or cold); stress; air quality; illness and etc. Also, some babies are too demanding.
-I rarely compare the babies, but I felt a link between character and sleep patterns and noticed that most of quiet and calm babies tend to sleep better than loud and demanding babies.
+I rarely compare the babies, but I felt a link between character and sleep patterns and noticed that most of the quiet and calm babies tend to sleep better than loud and demanding babies.
 Nothing bad about being loud and demanding I would say, in defense of my son, this is just a character that can’t be changed.

 Sleep patterns started changing from 13 months old and I linked it to a new milestone, walking.
 He was too excited about it, he wanted to keep on walking while ignoring the sleep routine.
 This was the first time he rejected going to bed by 8 p.m.
 The time changed to 9 – 10 p.m.
 He became hyper even while asleep, this was the time he first fell from our bed (good I had sofa’s huge pillows around the bed).
-This period was over by time he mastered walking.
+This period was over by the time he mastered walking.
 He went back to his routine and started having good night sleeps again, though he still had 1-2 night feedings with closed eyes while co-sleeping.
 I was about to celebrate 3 days of “enough” sleep, but it was too early.

 My experience shows that babies/toddlers are affected by different factors.
 All we can do is help them to go back to sleep by soothing them from pain.
 I don’t believe in “habits” that lead the baby/toddler waking up on purpose.
 What purpose?
 I have seen my son struggling from being not able to fall back asleep.
-If you established good bed time sleep habits and your baby keeps on waking up through night, there is certainly a reason!
+If you established good bedtime sleep habits and your baby keeps on waking up through the night, there is certainly a reason!

 How can you “avoid” those factors disturbing your baby’s sleep?

 You can never avoid them, they are unpredictable and uncontrollable.
-All you can do is reduce effect of the factor on your baby.
+All you can do is reduce the effect of the factor on your baby.

 Try different ointments.
 The best way of applying the teething pain relief ointments is by using the silicone toothbrush (see the picture).
 Gently massage the gums while applying the ointment.